TheArturthur/CoppermindScraper/Cosmere/Hudiya.md

 >“*I’m sorry for how I treated you.
 It was just a…shock, when I found out.
 But you’re not him, and I’m not either, regardless of what I feel sometimes.*”
 \-Hurl's apology to Spensa for treating her harshly[4]

 Several weeks later, during simulation practice, Hurl explained [[Digball\|digball]] to Spensa while they practiced then asked Spensa about what she did before joining the [[DDF\|DDF]].
-Hurl was impressed by how Spensa would help provide food for her mother's business, complimenting her and remarking that she found Spensa to be a baddass.
+Hurl was impressed by how Spensa would help provide food for her mother's business, complimenting her and remarking that she found Spensa to be badass.
 After the class, Hurl subtly invited Spensa to join the female Skyward cadets in their room again, however, Spensa declines, not wanting to cause them trouble.
 Not long after the end of class, Skyward Flight were called to battle and ordered to take up position near one of the AA guns.
 While the squad waited, Hurl and Spensa discussed how many Krell they would try and kill and Hurl aired her frustration at being excluded from the main fight.
 When the cadets were given the green light to join the battle, Hurl and Spensa began chasing down a Krell ship before breaking away to assist Kimmalyn, who had picked up several tails.
 After helping Kimmalyn escape, Hurl and Spensa chased a Krell ship away from the battle and managed to successfully destroy it.
 When Kimmalyn called for help once more, the pair split up so that Hurl had time to reignite her ship's shields.
 Hurl began chasing another Krell, however, picked up several tails of her own.
 Ignoring the advice given to her by her teammates, Hurl continued after the Krell, despite taking several hits to her shields, and successfully destroyed the enemy ship.
 To try and escape the two ships still tailing her, Hurl flew upwards to try and get in range of the AA guns so they could shoot down the ships chasing her, losing her shield in the process.
 Despite Kimmalyn's attempt to destroy Hurl's tails, the Krell successfully hit Hurl's ship, destroying the wing and causing it to plummet towards the ground.
 Refusing to eject, Hurl tried to land her [[Starfighter\|starfighter]], and despite almost succeeding, crashed into the planet's surface.

 >“*Return to the stars, sail them well, warrior.*”
 \-Part of an elegy, spoken by Jorgen at Hurl's funeral[12]

 Scouts that went to investigate the crash site discovered that the [[Acclivity ring\|acclivity ring]] of Hurl's starfighter had been destroyed beyond repair and nothing salvageable remained in the wreckage.
 Spensa, who was later joined by Jorgen, set out to find Hurl's body after discovering that the lack of salvage would mean her flightmate's body would not be recovered for several weeks.
 The pair found her crashed starfighter quite easily and discovered that Hurl likely died on impact.
-Spensa retrieved Hurl's pilots pin to take back for her family, then Jorgen and Spensa built a pyre in the wreckage and set it alight.
+Spensa retrieved Hurl's pilot's pin to take back for her family, then Jorgen and Spensa built a pyre in the wreckage and set it alight.
 Spensa returned the pin to Cobb to be passed on to Hurl's family.
 Following her death, Cobb writes to Hurl's parents to explain how she died.
 Although the Admiral of the DDF was usually tasked with this duty, Cobb did not trust what [[Ironsides\|Ironsides]] would say to the grieving parents and decided to take on the responsibility himself.

 ## Relationships